Infamousmick/infaScript/README.md

 ```

 > [!IMPORTANT]
-> To make commands work u have to choose first Shizuku mode or SU mode
+> The Termux Version script autochecks if u are running on Shizuku or SU mode

 ### Contacts
 To contact me on Telegram [@InfamousMick](https://t.me/InfamousMick)